Azferry/azure-paloalto-deployment/README.md

 1. Access to an Azure subscription
    1. With Contributor Access - Deployment of resource group and accept marketplace agreements.
 2. Basic knowledge of Terraform
-3. PanSupport account (For production Deployments.)
-   1. The deployment definition default License is BYOD

 ## Deployment Steps